Ecwid/ecwid-api-docs/includes/_promo_api.md

 ---- | ------- | --------------
 **value** | number | Discount amount
 type | number | Discount type: `ABSOLUTE` or `PERCENT`.
-Default is `ABSOLUTE` description | string | Discount description
+Default is `ABSOLUTE` description | string | Discount description.
+Is displayed to customer at cart page and in order details

 <aside class="notice">
 Response parameters in <strong>bold</strong> are mandatory